 If you’re comfortable having something attached to your belt or in a bag or purse, a more robust choice like the Surge or the Super Tool 300 would be easy to keep on hand.

-Q: It seems that almost all of the tools are made of 420 high carbon steel.
+q: It seems that almost all of the tools are made of 420 high carbon steel.
 What is that?

 The stainless steel used in these tools is a very specific type of metal that contains specific additives to make it stronger and more resistant to rust.
 Specifically, 420 High Carbon steel is a version of 420 steel that has a higher percentage of carbon added to it, which in turn provides more strength to the metal by distorting the metallic lattice just a bit, making it harder to break.

 The 420 steel that the carbon is added to already had at least 12% chromium added to it.
-The chromium provides a measure of protection against rust and deterioration, making the steel a stainless steel.
+The chromium provides a measure of protection against rust and deterioration, making the steel stainless steel.

 So combining 420 stainless steel with the right amount of carbon allows the Leatherman company to create a tool that is not only resistant to corrosion, but also very durable.
 With proper care and maintenance, the knives of your Leatherman tool should remain sharp, and the tools should remain usable for the foreseeable future.

-Q: How should I care for my Leatherman Tool?
+q: How should I care for my Leatherman Tool?

 While it may seem that your new Leatherman tool will never rust because of the material used to make it, without proper care, it will.
 Stainless steel isn’t rust proof or corrosion proof.
 It is merely rust and corrosion resistant.

 In order to maintain your Leatherman tool correctly, it is important to clean, dry, oil the parts and implements on a regular basis.
 Also, it’s important to sharpen any blades as needed.

 How you clean your tool also depends on how it became dirty.
 If your tool is regularly used in a salty environment, such as a marine one, it’s important to rinse it thoroughly with fresh water, dry it, and make sure that all the joints and moving parts are lubricated with an oil such as WD-40.
-If there is debris or sticky substances, be sure to wash it gently with a mild soap and water.
+If there is debris or sticky substances, be sure to wash it gently with mild soap and water.
 And of course, rinse it thoroughly and dry it before re-oiling it.

-Q: What should I do if I think my Leatherman Tool is defective?
+q: What should I do if I think my Leatherman Tool is defective?

 First, don’t try to fix it yourself.
 Chances are you might do more harm than good, and you could very well void the warranty by doing unnecessary work.
 The best course of action is to contact the Leatherman company and in good detail describe what the problem is.
 They can be contacted by phone, email, regular mail, and in some case Internet chat.
 Once they have been made aware of the problem, they’ll either instruct you to send it in for repair and maintenance, or they may instruct you in how to fix the problem yourself.
 It really all depends on the situation.

 The bottom line is that the best thing for you to do in this case is to contact your local Leatherman representative and discuss the options available to you.

-Q: Where does the name for the Leatherman Company come from?
+q: Where does the name for the Leatherman Company come from?